Department of Kinesiology and Sport Sciences

 This course addresses physical education instruction.
 The role of the physical educator in planning and delivery of instruction.

-PE 875 – Analysis of Physical Education Teaching 3 credit hours
+KSS 875 – Advocacy and Leadership in Health and Physical Education 3 credit hours

 The format of this course will vary depending on the topic and instructor, yet all courses will focus on the role of nutrition in health, wellness, or sports performance.
 (This course is repeatable for credit when a different topic is covered)